 You should now have a fully reassembled Braun Oral-B toothbrush!
 Put the brush on to charge for a full 24 hours before use.
 Please recycle your old battery either at a local civic amenity or a supermarket collection point.

-Please leave any questions or comments about this guide on our dedicated blog post here.
+Please leave any questions, tips or comments about this guide below.